Benjamin-Chupik/RadarStateEstimation/docs/modeling.md

 ### Fixed Wing
 The goal of the fixed wing model is to generate a smooth trajectory that has maneuvers in it.
 It should look like a plausible trajectory for a fixed wing aircraft.
 This means no sudden turns, the velocity should always stay above some value $v_{min}$, and it should look like it is gliding.
 Most importantly, it should have some random noise included into the model to make the resulting trajectory interesting.
 This can be accomplished many ways, some of which are described bellow.

-#### Dubens lite
+#### Dubins lite
-This method takes inspiration from dubens aircraft model, but makes some simplifications to make it more intuitive.
+This method takes inspiration from dubins aircraft model, but makes some simplifications to make it more intuitive.

 $$
 x =